lambdaclass/era-contracts/docs/Overview.md

 to the `proveBatches` function) will be propogated to the zkSync contract.
 After, the `delay` is elapsed, the validator is allowed to call `executeBatches` to propogate the same calldata to zkSync contract.

-#### Allowlist

-The auxiliary contract controls the permission access list.
-It is used in bridges and diamond proxies to control which addresses can interact with them in the Alpha release.

 ### L2 specifics

 #### Deployment